Uterine fibroid: Diagnosis

-Physical examination and ultrasound are sufficient for diagnosing uterine fibroids in the majority of patients.
+Physical examination and ultrasound are sufficient for diagnosing uterine fibroids in the majority of people.
 When ultrasound findings are inconclusive, magnetic resonance imaging (MRI) may be able to confirm the diagnosis of uterine fibroids in most cases.
 In addition, MRI can identify benign uterine fibroids with atypical imaging features and fibroids with variant growth patterns.
 MRI can also identify other uterine (e.g. adenomyosis, endometrial polyps, endometrial cancer) and extrauterine (e.g. benign and malignant ovarian tumors, endometriosis) disorders that may mimic the appearance of uterine fibroids and/or contribute to the patient's symptoms.
 However, a small proportion of uterine fibroids can mimic other malignant uterine tumors (e.g. leiomyosarcoma) on all available imaging modalities (e.g. ultrasound, CT, MRI and PET-CT).

 Malignant tumors of the uterine wall (e.g. leiomyosarcoma) are very rare.
 Findings suggestive of a malignant uterine tumor rather than a benign fibroid include, fast or unexpected growth (particularly after menopause), interruption/effacement of the endometrial stripe, lymph node enlargement, invasion of adjacent organs and metastases to distant organs (e.g. lung).
 MRI findings suggestive of a malignancy include nodular/ill-circumscribed tumor margins, intermediate/high T2-weighted signal intensity of the solid tumor components, regions with high signal T1-weighted sequences in keeping with subacute hemorrhage, fine/wispy enhancement of the solid parts of the tumor, and restricted diffusion on diffusion-weighted imaging (DWI).
 A biopsy is rarely performed and if performed, is rarely diagnostic.
 Should there be an uncertain diagnosis after ultrasounds and MRI imaging, surgery is generally indicated.

+Negative immunohistochemistry staining for β-catenin in cell nuclei is a consistent finding in uterine leiomyomas, and helps in distinguishing such tumors from β-catenin positive spindle cell tumors.